recommenders-team/recommenders/scenarios/news/README.md

-# Recommendation systems for News
+# Recommendation Systems for News

 Online news services such as Microsoft News have become popular platforms for news reading.
 However, the massive continuously generated news information brings heavy news information overload to users.
 Personalized news recommendation can help target users with their interested news.
 It has been applied to many online news platforms, and effectively improves the news reading experience of many users.